 7. If the TDF is standalone, for the solicited application reporting, the PCRF requests the TDF to establish the relevant session towards PCRF and provides Application Detection and Control Rules to the TDF, as per user profile configuration.
 The PCRF may also subscribe to the application detection start and application detection stop event triggers.

-8. The TDF acknowledges the request and may indicate policy enforcement actions support in case some of the enforcement actions, required by PCRF, are not supported.
+8. The TDF sends an Ack (accept or reject of the ADC rule operation(s)) to inform the PCRF about the outcome of the actions related to the decision(s) received in step 7..

 9. The PCRF sends the decision(s), including the chosen IP-CAN bearer establishment mode, to the PCEF.
 The GW(PCEF) enforces the decision.
 The PCRF may provide the default charging method and may include the following information: the PCC Rules to activate and the Event Triggers to report.
 The Policy and Charging Rules allow the enforcement of policy associated with the IP-CAN session and may allow the use of application traffic detection, as per user profile configuration, if PCEF is enhanced with TDF functionality.
 The Event Triggers indicate to the PCEF what events must be reported to the PCRF.